We look beyond the austere stereotype of Dutch food and reveal the rich culture and history behind the country’s misunderstood cuisine.

 Fortunately, today’s younger generations are developing a more adventurous palate as they embrace various culinary influences from around the world.
 In part, this derives from the colonial connection of the Netherlands with countries such as Indonesia in the late 16th century.
 As a result, you will find some surprisingly exotic dishes on Dutch menus when exploring Dutch cuisine.

 This broadening of culinary horizons has also lead to some exciting modern twists on Dutch classics.
 Take for example hutspot; a traditional dish made from boiled potatoes and vegetables, which often takes the heat for being tasteless and unimaginative.
 A more adventurous variation is now the roasted hutspot; which consists of white bean and garlic mash, sweet roasted carrots, lightly caramelized onions, and parsnips instead of potatoes.

 How to fall in love with Dutch food

 As with anywhere in the world, eating well basically boils down to making good food choices and knowing what is available locally.
 So before you form an opinion about Dutch food, it might be worth getting acquainted with what the Netherlands has to offer and learning about its fresh produce.
 One way to do this is by finding out what is in season, scrolling through Dutch recipes, and making dishes using the best produce you can find.

-Shopping at open-air markets and farmers’ markets is a great way to source flavorsome ingredients straight from the land; which taste the way they should – fresh, seasonal, and not from a pack.
+Shopping at local Dutch grocery stores and farmers’ markets is a great way to source flavorsome ingredients straight from the land; which taste the way they should – fresh, seasonal, and not from a pack.
 And if all else fails, there are always those legendary Dutch snacks to win you over.